nodepy/nodepy/README.md

 - Better detection of module `.dist-info`
 - Scripts installed by `ppym install` (from the package manifest's `"bin"` key) no longer export a `PYTHONPATH` environment variable
+- Pip scripts will now be relinked for `-g,--global` installs as well

 ### v0.0.17